 Most business owners and job seekers write a bit about themselves on their LinkedIn profiles, upload their resumes and end up thinking that someone would want to hire them.

 However, LinkedIn not just your resume.
-It is a powerful search engine that when used optimally, can drive substantial traffic to your profile and generate leads.
+Washingtons Blog says that it is a powerful search engine that when used optimally, can drive substantial traffic to your profile and generate leads.
 That said, in an attempt to clear the name, we have an article for you that shall take you through the steps of appropriately optimizing your profile and make better connections that shall help you land a better job or grow your business.

 Therefore, let us now stop sleeping on LinkedIn and tap into its potential to further our career.